 Alaska Airlines Senior Attorney in Seattle, Washington

-Provides day-to-day advice and legal research on all aspects of the employee/employer relationship on topics such as employment discrimination and harassment, at-will employment, various leaves of absence, benefits, drug testing, background checks, wage and hour matters, and employment law-related government contractor requirements.
+Provides day-to-day legal advice and guidance regarding all aspects of the employee/employer relationship on topics such as employment discrimination and harassment, medical and disability leaves of absence, benefits, recruiting, drug testing, background checks, wage and hour.

-Provides legal guidance to HR regarding compliance with all employment and labor regulations, such as leave laws and wage-hour laws.
+Provides legal guidance to HR regarding compliance with employment regulations, such as FMLA, ADA, ADEA, and USERRA.

 Job-Specific Skills & Education Required